a-synchronous/rubico.land/TOUR.md

 // Map { 'a' => 1, 'b' => 4, 'c' => 9, 'd' => 16, 'e' => 25 }
 ```

-# Compositional Control Flow
+# Control Flow
-**Create declarative, SQL-like logical expressions** by composing predicates with rubico's logical operators.
+**Create declarative, SQL-esque logical expressions** by composing predicates with rubico's logical operators.
 Below is a map of vanilla JavaScript operators to their functional analogs in rubico.

 * Conditional (Ternary), `a ? b : c` → `switchCase([f, g, h])`
 * Logical And, `a && b` → `and([f, g])`